-The net gain from this other experience for the year ended June 30, 2020 amounted to \$1.6 million, which is 0.1% of the Actuarial Accrued Liability.
-This net gain was mainly due to lower than expected COLA increases for retirees and beneficiaries along with other favorable experience, offset somewhat due to higher than expected individual salary increases for actives.
+The net loss from this other experience for the year ended June 30, 2022 amounted to \$22.5 million, which is 1.5% of the Actuarial Accrued Liability.
+This net loss was mainly due to higher than expected COLA increases for retirees and beneficiaries and higher than expected individual salary increases for actives.
 See Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.